 The Bank of England has been buying gilts through the creation of money.
 One reason for increasing the money supply is to try and avoid deflation.

-Japan is experiencing a serious bout of deflation.
-In Japan prices are currently falling at a record 2.4%.
+Japan experienced serious bout of deflation in the 2000s.
+Prices fell by up to 2.4% a year.
 (BBC link) This fall in prices is also termed a negative inflation rate.

 - Belgium – 1.2%